create3000/x_ite/docs/_posts/components/EnvironmentalEffects/Background.md

 ## Overview

-Background simulates ground and sky, using vertical arrays of wraparound color values, Background can also provide backdrop textures on all six sides.
+Background simulates ground and sky, using vertical arrays of wraparound color values.
+Background can also provide url addresses for backdrop textures on all six sides.

 The Background node belongs to the **EnvironmentalEffects** component and its default container field is *children.* It is available since X3D version 2.0 or later.